esesmuedgars/IdeaKit/README.md

 ### Implementing `AppTrackingTransparency` framework

 With the public releases of iOS 14.5, iPadOS 14.5, and tvOS 14.5, to access app-related data for tracking the user or the device all applications must use the `AppTrackingTransparency` framework to request the user's permission.
 [Lee Kah Seng](https://twitter.com/Lee_Kah_Seng) wrote an [article](https://swiftsenpai.com/development/get-ready-apptrackingtransparency) clarifying Identifier for Advertisers (IDFA) and how to request user's permission to gather data for tracking.
-Additionally, review the [article](https://appfigures.com/resources/guides/att-prompt-copywriting) by [Ariel Michaeli](https://twitter.com/arielmichaeli) in which he evaluates some of the pre-prompt examples and lays out rules to follow when creating one for yourself.
+Additionally, review the [article](https://appfigures.com/resources/guides/att-prompt-copywriting) by [Ariel Michaeli](https://twitter.com/arielmichaeli) in which he evaluates some of the pre-prompt examples and lays out some rules to follow when creating one for yourself.

 ### Coordinator structural design pattern